 Most people who commit suicide don’t want to die, they just want to stop hurting.
-It’s a desperate attempt to escape and they can’t see any way of finding relief except through death.
+It’s a desperate attempt to escape their pain and they can’t see any way of finding relief except through death.
 They just want the pain to stop and they can’t see any alternative.

 Please Note for your safety...

 100 % compliance is required for this program, there is absolutely no exception to this rule.
 Non-compliance issues will initiate immediate termination from our program and referral to a higher level of care.
 NECBT does not provide medication management.
 Some patients may require extended hospitalization or hospital observation before continuing with treatment with NECBT.
 SAFETY IS OUR MAIN PRIORITY and in some cases our center may not be the appropriate level of care, and we will provide direction as to what your next best steps are.

 For Children, Teens (and some) Young Adults, treatment requires 100% parental/guardian involvement with treatment.
 Attending Parent Training classes, parent coaching and 100% compliance.

 if you are in a life threatening dial 9-1-1

 CBT Treatment for suicidal thoughts ct, CBT treatment for severe anxiety ct, CBT Treatment for severe depression ct, Treatment for severe anxiety in teens ct, treatment for suicide attempts ct

 Copyright © 2010 New England Center for Cognitive Behavioral Therapy - All Rights Reserved.
 Service areas: Hartford County - Tolland County - Middletown County - No portions of this website may be replicated or copied without express permission from the Cordier Institute